 If you really wanted to put some thought into it you could consider the specific meaning behind the flower.
-The Victorians used flowers to communicate coded messages by using their colours and arranging them in several patterns and styles.
-The meaning of the flower’s colour was taken into account to describe all kinds of emotions.
+The Victorians used flowers to communicate coded messages by using their colors and arranging them in several patterns and styles.
+The meaning of the flower’s color was taken into account to describe all kinds of emotions.

 Encouragement, motivation, impartiality

 For example, the white Acacia was used to represent friendship and elegance, while the yellow Acacia means ‘true love.’
 Going on the basis of historical meanings, you could consider the Angelica which means ‘inspiration’ or you could opt for the Aster which translates as ‘love, contentment, patience.’
 If you are going down this route then the ultimate choice would have to be the Black-Eyed Susan which means ‘Encouragement, motivation, impartiality’ or the Foxtail lily which means ‘endurance.’